jhpark1013/blog/_posts/2022-06-06-day-8-messing-around-with-network-namespaces.markdown

 ## Routing
-Next, I'd like to understand how a packet is routed.
 We have interfaces/devices that want to send data to eachother.
 And there are paths or routes connecting these interfaces where traffic flows.
 The packets of data are assigned a network device.

+**Step 1** iptables has prerouting rules

-And there are iptable rules. iptables lets you create rules to match network packets and accept/drop/modify them.
+iptables lets you create rules to match network packets and accept/drop/modify them.
 It's used for firewalls and NAT.
-Every iptable rule has a target (what to do with the matching packets).
-You can accept, drop or return packets.
+Every iptable rule has a target (what to do with the matching packets. e.g. accept/drop/modify).
+The iptables have chains, and chains have rules.
+There are tables for filter, nat, etc. The chains in the table has input, forward, prerouting options.
+And the rules are what looks like `-s 172.17.0.0 -j DROP`

+**Step 2** The packets get routed

+You can see the routes on the route table.
 On my computer, I have a few interfaces.
 When I run `ifconfig` I can see a list of my interfaces.
 I have `docker`, `lo`, `enp`, `wlp`, `wg`, `virbr`, etc. And if I run `sudo ip route list table all` I can see my routes.
 ```
 $ sudo ip route list table all